jdsavaj/php-in-backend-queue-job/README.md

 # Queue Processing Job in PHP You Easily Implement in Codeigniter

-first you add libraries file on Codeigniter libraries folder
+<li>first you add libraries file on Codeigniter libraries folder</li>

 You load libraries file load in Codeigniter